karayabin/universe-snapshot/universe/Ling/Chloroform_HeliumLightRenderer/doc/api/Ling/Chloroform_HeliumLightRenderer/HeliumLightRenderer/printAjaxFileBoxField.md

 Prints an ajax file box field.

-See the [Chloroform toArray](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-array.md) method for more info about the fields structure.
+See the [Chloroform toArray](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-array.md) method for more info about the field structure.